RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 #### <i><b>Data collected on Amber Heard is primarily related to the years 2018-2021, ongoing into 2022.</b></i>

-This is the most detailed public analysis of a disinformation operation and the most voluminous yet - showing the impact of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations"><i>Category 6</a> influence,</b></i> globally affecting the public, businesses, nonprofits, reporters, social connections, well-being, and entities beyond the victim, Amber Heard.
+This is the most detailed public analysis of a disinformation operation and the most voluminous yet - showing the impact of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations"><i>Category 6</a> influence,</b></i> globally affecting the public, businesses, nonprofits, reporters, social connections, well-being and entities beyond the victim, Amber Heard.
 <br>This dynamic project is in-progress, prepared for review, and ready to be built upon.

 <b>Our Study creates Precedents and Foundations to help victims of cyberabuse, bots, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and Disinformation Operations to Improve Lives.</b>